Poppy Montgomery: Career

-When Montgomery moved to Los Angeles, she stayed with two of her brother's friends while sending a head shot every day to Julia Roberts's former manager, Bob McGowan, until he signed her.
-She appeared in several small television roles during the late 1990s, including on NYPD Blue.
+When Montgomery moved to Los Angeles, she stayed with two of her brother's friends, while sending a head shot every day to Julia Roberts' former manager, Bob McGowan, until he signed her.
+She received several small television roles during the late 1990s, including an appearance on NYPD Blue.

-Montgomery's big break was winning the role of Marilyn Monroe in the 2001 CBS miniseries Blonde, based on a Joyce Carol Oates novel.
+Montgomery's big break was portraying Marilyn Monroe in the 2001 CBS miniseries Blonde, based on a Joyce Carol Oates novel.
 The next role she was offered was a starring role as Samantha Spade on the CBS mystery drama Without a Trace.
-The series revolved around a missing-persons unit of the FBI in New York City.
+The series revolved around a missing persons unit of the FBI in New York City.
 On being offered the part, she later said, "They (the producers) called me up and said, 'Will you do it?'
 I said, 'Um' and they said, 'Anthony LaPaglia is in it' and I said, 'sure'.
 It was that simple."
-Montgomery portrayed Samantha Spade for seven seasons, from when the show began on 26 September 2002 until it ended on 19 May 2009.
+Montgomery portrayed Samantha Spade for seven seasons, from the show's first episode on 26 September 2002, until it ended on 19 May 2009.

-In April 2011, Montgomery completed filming a television biographical film Magic Beyond Words, appearing as Harry Potter author J. K. Rowling.
+In 2011, Montgomery portrayed Harry Potter author J. K. Rowling in the television biographical film Magic Beyond Words.

-The same year, she began starring in the CBS police drama Unforgettable as Carrie Wells, a former homicide detective who is convinced to join the NYPD in Queens by her ex-boyfriend after she leaves Syracuse because the investigation into her sister's murder was shut down.
+The same year, she began starring in the CBS police drama Unforgettable as Carrie Wells, a former homicide detective who is convinced to join the NYPD in Queens by her ex-boyfriend Al Burns (portrayed by Dylan Walsh) after she leaves Syracuse because the investigation into her sister's murder was shut down.
 The character has hyperthymesia, which allows her to have perfect recall, and she uses her memory to solve crimes.
 The first season, with 22 episodes, ran from September 2011 until May 2012, and CBS initially cancelled the show on 12 May 2012.
 Unforgettable was later renewed for a second season, with 13 episodes running from July 2013 to May 2014, and a third season, with 13 episodes running from June 2014 to September 2014.
-In October 2014, after the third season's conclusion, CBS cancelled the series again.
-In February 2015, A&E picked up the series for a fourth season of 13 episodes.
-The season ran on A&E from November 2015 to January 2016, and the series was cancelled in February 2016.